SupTan85/int/.doc/int.ceil.md

 ## function

-> [!NOTE] Information
+> [!NOTE]
-This function returns the smallest integer greater than or equal to the given value.\
+**Information:** This function returns the smallest integer greater than or equal to the given value.\
-**When inputting negative numbers, the function will behave oppositely.**
+*When inputting negative numbers, the function will behave oppositely.*

 **Input type:**